It isn’t that we don’t know how to interlink blog posts.

 Interlinking blog posts is not a hard task.
 You just need to practice this.

-At the time of writing my blog post to publish, I just think about how I can help my readers to find out the more relevant post from my blog.
+During writing, I just think about how I can help my readers to find out the more relevant post from my blog.
 If I get one, I link the post from the post I’m writing.

 It is normal to forget to do this.
 So include this term in your post publishing checklist.